 Our facilities are further increased by our proximity to the Research Triangle Park, which has allowed us to pursue ground-breaking joint ventures with outside research partners.
 Cooperative agreements with the Graduate Schools of the University of North Carolina at Chapel Hill, the University of North Carolina at Greensboro, and Duke University enhance our educational and research resources and allow us to take advantage of their expertise and technology in complementing areas of study.

 For more information on the Graduate School, please explore the links below:

-- Review our priorities and initiatives by taking a look at the message from NC State Graduate School Acting Dean Rebeca Rufty.
+- Review our priorities and initiatives by taking a look at the message from NC State Graduate School Dean.

-- The Graduate School's strategic plan and outcomes assessment plan describes its goals and the evidence we will use to track our progress in achieving the goals.
+- View the Graduate School's strategic plan and outcomes assessment plan, which describes its goals and the evidence we will use to track our progress in achieving the goals.

 - Review our Graduate School calendars and our schedule of required documents for information on the academic year and important deadlines.

-- Find a listing of all Graduate School staff plus descriptions of their responsibilities and contact information, as well as our organizational chart.
+- Find a listing of all Graduate School staff, descriptions of their responsibilities, and contact information.

 - Learn more about our administrative strengths, including administrative and advisory boards made up of representatives from every NC State college as well as external stakeholders.